Online Learning FAQ

 How do I enrol?

-You may enrol in online courses through our website, in person, or by mail during specified enrolment periods.
+You may enrol in online courses through our website during specified enrolment periods.

 Visit Important Dates for enrolment periods.